city

 illinois estate tax

-If you are wealthy enough when you die, you might have to deal with the estate tax in Illinois.
+If you are wealthy enough when you pass on, your family might have to deal with the estate tax.
 That means that your estate would pay taxes after you die but prior to your money being dispersed to your heirs.
 This is also known as a death tax, but it's different from an inheritance tax that recipients might get hit with after the fact.

 Illinois Estate Tax Exemption